 Sauropod's footprint [R4]

-In August 2016, joint paleontological expedition of Okayama University of Japan and the Mongolian Academy of Sciences
+in August 2016, by the joint paleontological expedition of Okayama University of Japan and the Mongolian Academy of Sciences.

-The footprint was discovered in a geological layer formed 70 to 90 million years ago and belongs to Titanosaurus.
+It was discovered in a geological layer formed 70 to 90 million years ago.

 (145 million to 66 million years ago).

 Titanosaurus, literally meaning 'titanic lizard', was named after the mythological Titans, first described by Richard Lydekker in 1877,

 Titanosaur fossils have been found on all continents except Antarctica and include some 40 species.

 The group contains the largest terrestrial animals known.